FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Ensuring basic consistency and general availability of expressive language features

-[The dissertation introducing the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf) also talks about first-class objects.
+The dissertation introducing the vau calculi also talks about first-class objects.
 An instance of such objects is considered a *first-class entity* (or shorten as *entity*) here, as it does not enforce its identity (see below).

-In particular, the *smooth conjecture* (in the section 1.1.2 of the dissertation) is interested in the design required for a general-purposed language, because a language can only become general-purposed by providing sufficient ability of adaption in different problem domains with effective and suited ways of abstraction, and the latter is mainly embodied by using of first-class entities as one of the fundamental methods.
+First-class entities are also important for abstraction, because abstraction is mainly embodied by using of first-class entities as one of the fundamental methods.

 ### First-class objects